 Augustine Development Group purchased the building—now designated a local Historic Landmark—in October 2019 for $3.7 million, with plans to invest more than $30 million in the redevelopment of the property.
 The developer announced plans to renovate the 18-story, 165,000 square foot building at 233 W. Duval St. to include a 21,000-square-foot grocery store, 140 market-rate apartments and a 10,000 square foot rooftop restaurant, lounge and pool.The Developer proposes to construct a structured parking facility to serve the needs of this property as well as the redevelopment of the Ambassador Hotel and apartments along the same street.
 The development is projected to create 100 jobs over 14 months including 55 in the grocery store, 25 in the restaurant, 10 building maintenance staff, and 10 leasing personnel.

-The District by Elements of Jacksonville—with its vision for sustainable design—will encourage a healthy lifestyle and diversity.
-The development is slated to bring 950 residential units, 147 hotel rooms, 200,000 square feet of office space, 134,000 square feet of retail, a 125-slip marina and public park space to the long-vacant, 30-acre JEA site on Downtown’s Southbank.
+RiversEdge —with its vision for sustainable design—will encourage a healthy lifestyle and diversity.
+The development is slated to bring 950 residential units, 147 hotel rooms, 200,000 square feet of office space, 134,000 square feet of retail, a 125-slip marina and more than four acres of public park space to the long-vacant, 30-acre JEA site on Downtown’s Southbank.